hamburgerghini1/spotify-adblock/README.md

 # spotify-adblock
 Spotify adblocker for Linux (macOS untested) that works by wrapping `getaddrinfo` and `cef_urlrequest_create`.
 It blocks requests to domains that are not on the allowlist, as well as URLs that are on the denylist.

+I forked this repo just because I wanted to copy every command in one go without $ signs

 ### Notes
 * This **does not** work with the snap Spotify package.
 * This **might not** work with the Flatpak Spotify package, depending on your system's shared libraries' versions.